moise-mulungu/mixed-react-projects/src/features/real-time-chat/dm-official-ux-review.md

   * MM: i change this to 3 because firebase data storage for retrieval is more complex than expected.
   * DM: I changed it to 2 because you already have the profile image showing on the profile page - this is already done!

-// DM: todoMM: this should come before Impact 3 Effort 3.
+//(done) DM: todoMM: this should come before Impact 3 Effort 3.
 Think of it like Impact - Effort.
 3 - 3 is 0.
 2 - 1 is 1.
 Sort again based on that.
+MM: i sorted them out according to the result of subtraction between Impact/Effort. the bigger the result, the first on the list. right?
 ## don't show the login screen if the app is in the process of validating the user.
 Is it based on cookies or how does the app know that the user is logged in on a previous day?
 Impact 2 - avoid confusion as user may think he/she needs to login. always show the current status if something is happening EX loading... "logging in..."
 Effort 1 - this can be done by just adding some lines of code in the function that handles the login process.